 Step 1.
 Get Accepted to a University or School

 Before starting your student visa application, apply and get accepted to a university or school in Spain.
 Be sure to complete the university application requirements and submit them as soon as possible.
-This way, you’ll have better chances of receiving your acceptance letter and starting your student visa application.
+This way, you’ll have better chances of receiving your acceptance letter and starting your student visa application on time.

-Besides the Certificate of Admission being a requirement for a Spain student visa application, having the complete details for your entire study can help you prepare for your stay.
-You can choose a student visa type to apply for depending on whether you’ve applied for a short program or a full degree program.
-Additionally, this will help you determine how much money you need as proof of economic means.
+Besides the certificate or letter of admission being a requirement for a Spain student visa application, having the complete details of your study plan can help you prepare for your stay.
+Your acceptance or enrollment documents should show important details such as the program, start and end dates, duration, and, when required, proof that enrollment or registration fees have been paid.
+This will also help you determine how much money you need as proof of economic means.

 Step 2.
 Book an Appointment at the Spanish Consulate